-When it comes to wedding ceremonies, there are very little elements which are mandatory.
+When it comes to wedding ceremonies, there are very few elements which are mandatory.
 In fact, one of the greatest things about becoming a wedding officiant is how far you can personalize the ceremony to the couple’s personalities, interests and wants.

 That being said, one of those official requirements, alongside a legal Declaration of Intent, is having a marriage license.